Filters

 • Check your propeller for caught fishing line and excessive oil buildup.

-After every single trip, whether you travel in saltwater or freshwater, you’ll want to flush the motor to eliminate sand, dirt and other debris.
+After every single trip, whether you travel in saltwater or freshwater, you must flush the motor to eliminate sand, dirt and other debris.
 To do so correctly, take these steps:

 • Buy “earmuffs” or a motor flushing attachment.